 For questions I’ve asked in Parliament, and responses from the government on how we’re delivering for our community, see Working for Wendouree in Parliament.

-The District of Wendouree takes in the north, southwest and west suburbs of Ballarat, including Wendouree, Alfredton, Delacombe, Redan, Ballarat North, Invermay, Black Hill and Brown Hill, as well as much of the CBD.
+The District of Wendouree takes in the north, south, and much of the west of Ballarat, including Wendouree, Alfredton, Delacombe, Redan, Ballarat North, Black Hill, and Sebastopol, as well as a large part of the Ballarat CBD.

 The word ‘Wendouree’ comes from the local language of the Wathaurong people who have lived and been custodians of this region for more than 25 000 years.
 Prior to colonisation, on the edge of Black Swamp, now known as Lake Wendouree, there was a camping ground.
 It is here, according to local folklore, that the word Wendouree was first heard by Europeans.
 Notably, it was not in the most welcoming of circumstances; the term ‘Wendouree’ means ‘go away’.
 When Scottish squatter William Yuille arrived at Black Swamp and asked a local Wathaurong woman, ‘What is the name of the swamp?’, her reply was clear: ‘Wendaaree’.

 In 1851, when Ballarat was first surveyed, the name of Black Swamp was recorded as ‘Wendouree’ and the misunderstood word became the official name of our lake and the suburb to its north.

 The District of Wendouree has strong ties to the labour movement, with Labor holding the seat of Wendouree, and prior to its name change and redistribution, the District of Ballarat West since 1999.
 This district has also seen three successive strong Labor Women fight for this community.